-This exhibition includes both new works on show for the first time and paintings from recent years that have been displayed at the Finnish Aalto group exhibition in Busan, South Korea (2019) and Kujasalo’s solo exhibition at Galerie Denise René in Paris (2018).
-Kujasalo’s works have also been displayed extensively in solo and group exhibitions in Finnish and European galleries and museums.
-Donations have included his works in two important American art collections: the LACMA museum in Los Angeles and the Phillips Collection museum in Washington DC.
-Paintings by Kujasalo have also been acquired for the collections of the following museums and foundations, among others: Albertina, Vienna; Arithmeum, Bonn; EMMA Espoo Museum of Modern Art, Espoo; Forum Konkrete Kunst, Erfurt; the GASK Gallery of the Central Bohemian Region, Kutna Hora; HAM Helsinki Art Museum, Helsinki; the Jenny and Antti Wihuri Foundation, Rovaniemi; the Josef Albers Museum, Bottrop; Moderna Museet, Stockholm; the Pori Art Museum, Pori; The Saastamoinen Foundation Collection, Espoo; and the Sara Hildén Art Museum, Tampere.
-Alongside public art collections, there are also works by Kujasalo in many private art collections in Finland, Europe, Japan and the United States.
+For several decades, Kujasalo’s (b.
+1946, Helsinki) works have been displayed extensively in solo and group exhibitions, most recently at Galerie Friese in Berlin and the LACMA museum in Los Angeles.
+Paintings by Kujasalo have been acquired for the collections of the following prominent museums and foundations, among others: Phillips Collection museum in Washington DC; Albertina, Vienna; Arithmeum, Bonn; EMMA Espoo Museum of Modern Art, Espoo; the Josef Albers Museum, Bottrop; Sara Hildén Art Museum, Tampere; and Moderna Museet, Stockholm.
+Alongside public art collections, there are also works by Kujasalo in many private art collections in Europe, Japan and the United States.